tstromberg/sigstore-the-local-way/README.md

 go install github.com/google/certificate-transparency-go/trillian/ctfe/ct_server@latest
 ```

 Next we need to setup a private key.
-Remember the passphrase you give in the second part as you will need it.
+I'll use 2324 again, but you can use anything so long as you remember the passphrase:

 ```shell
 cd $HOME/sigstore-local